Variational Entropic Optimal Transport: Variational Entropic Optimal Transport

 \subsection{Practical Algorithm}

-\textbf{Training.} The variational formulation derived in \cref{prop:euclidean-dual} leads to a fully tractable and simulation-free optimization objective, given in \eqref{eq:final-loss}.
+\textbf{Training.} The variational formulation derived in \cref{prop:euclidean-dual} leads to a fully tractable and simulation-free training optimization objective, given in \eqref{eq:final-loss}.
 In practice, we parametrize both the potential $f : \mathbb{R}^D \to \mathbb{R}$ and the auxiliary variational function $\xi : \mathbb{R}^D \to \mathbb{R}$ by neural networks, denoted by $f_{\theta}$ and $\xi_{\psi}$, respectively

 The resulting training procedure consists of maximizing an empirical estimate of the variational dual loss with respect to both parameter sets $\theta$ and $\psi$.
-Given mini-batches of samples $\{x_i^0\}_{i=1}^{N_0} \sim p_0$ from the source distribution and $\{x_j^1\}_{j=1}^{N_1} \sim p_1$ from the target distribution, the expectations in eq. \eqref{eq:final-loss} are approximated using Monte Carlo sampling with i.i.d.\ Gaussian noise variables $z_{i,k} \sim \mathcal{N}(0,I)$, yielding the empirical loss (omitting the \sunset{additive constant} in \eqref{eq:final-loss}):
+Crucially, both networks $f_\theta$ and $\xi_\psi$ are trained jointly in a single optimization loop, with no alternating or adversarial steps required.
+Given mini-batches of samples $\{x_i^0\}_{i=1}^{N_0} \sim p_0$ from the source distribution and $\{x_j^1\}_{j=1}^{N_1} \sim p_1$ from the target distribution, the expectations in eq. \eqref{eq:final-loss} are approximated using Monte Carlo sampling with i.i.d.\ Gaussian noise variables $z_{i,k} \sim \mathcal{N}(0,I)$, yielding the empirical loss, up to an \sunset{additive constant} in \eqref{eq:final-loss}:

 Importantly, \textbf{this approximation \textit{does not require sampling from the model distribution itself}}, in contrast to energy-based approaches such as EgNOT.
 The complete training procedure is summarized in \cref{alg:vareot}.
+To mitigate numerical instability arising from the exponential terms in \eqref{eq:empirical-loss}, we clip their values prior to gradient computation and additionally apply gradient clipping during training; see \underline{Appendix~\ref{sec-exp-details}} for details.

 \textbf{Inference.} Following the hint in equation \eqref{eq:excess-kl}, after the training we only use the potential function $\hat{f}_{\theta}$ for inference, whereas the function $\hat{\xi}_{\psi}$ is not used.
 The corresponding entropic optimal transport plan is implicitly defined via the conditional distribution \eqref{eq:cond_pi_star}.
 To generate samples from this conditional distribution, we employ Langevin dynamics targeting the unnormalized density